mzkahane/SyncMore/README.md

 This will run all the test cases defined in the application.

+You will not see any warnings or errors if all test cases pass.
+Otherwise you will see specific warnings or error messages about failed test cases.

 ## What to Expect

 When you run SyncMore, you can expect the following features to be available: